tomekw/hikari-cp/README.md

 ## Disclaimer

 This library is under construction and public API is subject to change before reaching the version `1.0.0`.
+The public API was changed in `0.12.0` (probably the last release before `1.0.0`).
+Please refer to the CHANGELOG.

 `hikari-cp` targets only Java version 8.